Medical Businesses, Beyond 3-R’s

 Pharmaceuticals and Personal Care Products as Pollutants (PPCPs)

-Written by Myra Nissen, published in Northern California Recycling Coalition, Newsletter 2005
+Original article written by Myra Nissen, published in Northern California Recycling Coalition, Newsletter 2005.

 Myra Nissen Homeopath Metabolic Balance Coach